Thermal effusivity: Planetary science

 A rough approximation to thermal inertia is sometimes obtained from the amplitude of the diurnal temperature curve (i.e. maximum minus minimum surface temperature).
 The temperature of a material with low thermal effusivity changes significantly during the day, while the temperature of a material with high thermal effusivity does not change as drastically.
 Deriving and understanding the thermal inertia of the surface can help to recognize small-scale features of that surface.
 In conjunction with other data, thermal inertia can help to characterize surface materials and the geologic processes responsible for forming these materials.

-On Earth, thermal inertia of the global ocean is a major factor influencing climate commitment, the degree of global warming predicted to eventually result from a step change in climate forcing, such as a fixed increase in atmospheric greenhouse gases.
+On Earth, thermal inertia of the global ocean is a major factor influencing climate inertia.
 Ocean thermal inertia is much greater than land inertia because of convective heat transfer, especially through the upper mixed layer.
-The thermal effusivities of stagnant and frozen water underestimate the vast thermal inertia of the multi-layered ocean.
+The thermal effusivities of stagnant and frozen water underestimate the vast thermal inertia of the dynamic and multi-layered ocean.

 Thermographic inspection

 Thermographic inspection encompasses a variety of nondestructive testing methods that utilize the wave-like characteristics of heat propagation through a transfer medium.
 These methods include Pulse-echo thermography and thermal wave imaging.
 Thermal effusivity and diffusivity of the materials being inspected can serve to simplify the mathematical modelling of, and thus interpretation of results from these techniques.